 - Expert financial aid advice for getting the most aid

 - Tips for how to successfully pay back student loans

 - An infographic breaking down the rising costs of college

-Please contact the Counseling Department or the College & Career Center if you have questions!
+Contact the College & Career Center with questions!

-Washington’s 2-/4-year colleges have stated they will not use the ACT/SAT exam score for college admission or scholarships next fall.
-Some colleges have decided to drop the requirement going forward.
+Some colleges have decided to drop the SAT/ACT requirement going forward.
 This website includes a sortable list of all the test optional colleges in the U.S. This list is updated frequently.

 Please check the college's website that you are planning on applying to, to see if they are requiring one of these test for admission or for any of their scholarships.
 Deciding to take one of these tests is now truly the student's decision!

 If you decide to test, here are some test prep websites